mayswind/ezBookkeeping-Website/developing.md

 ## Building

-You can use `build.sh` script to build frontend files, backend file, full package or docker image.
+You can use `build.sh` / `build.bat` script to build frontend files, backend file, full package or docker image.

 ### Building frontend files